YPares/porcupine/README.md

   /Outputs/Analysis: _-{userId}.json
 ```

-This hierarchy of virtual paths filled with data and physical paths to resources
+This hierarchy of virtual paths filled with data and mappings to physical paths
-is what we call the _porcupine tree_ of the pipeline.
+to resources is what we call the _porcupine tree_ of the pipeline.

 The `data:` section contains one bit of information here: the `users:` field,
 corresponding to ranges of user IDs to consider.
 By default, we just consider